If you’re trying to grow on YouTube, the first thing you need to know is how to use YouTube Studio.

 Understand YouTube Studio Analytics

-YouTube Studio shows your video performance through numbers and charts.
-You can check views, watch time, and where your viewers come from.
+YouTube Studio displays video performance through numbers and charts, showing views, watch time, and viewer sources.

 1. Overview Tab

-Shows total views, watch time, top videos, and estimated revenue.
+Shows total views, watch time, top videos, and estimated revenue in your analytics tab.
 You can also see how your newest video is performing compared to your past uploads.

 2. Content Tab

-This tab provides an overview of how your audience finds and interacts with your content, as well as what content they watch.
+This tab in the analytics tab shows traffic sources, engagement metrics, and what content your audience watches most.
 You can access this data at the channel level and filter by content type (e.g., videos, Shorts).

 Reach: